andre-dasilva/just-use-dataclass/README.md

 If you want to know how the library works, the best place to look at is in the [tests](./tests)

-In short: it converts a dictionary to a dataclass by looking at the annotations in the dataclass and converting the data in the dictionary to it.
+In short: it converts a dictionary to a dataclass by looking at the type annotations in the dataclass and converting the data in the dictionary to it.

+The library has no dependencies.
+Its just the python standard library.
+Which sometimes is all you need :-)

+For more advanced data conversion (or even validation) take a look at [pydantic](https://github.com/pydantic/pydantic) or [attrs](https://github.com/python-attrs/attrs)

 ## Installation